LISD holds the line on mapping questions

 What some are calling an inconsistency and others are calling an error continues to create headaches for the Lockhart Independent School District, as an election looms and the District’s maps have been called into question.

-Despite hours of research and conversation, one question still remains: Who moved the line?
+Despite hours of research and conversation, one question still remains: Who moved

 Several weeks ago, a candidate running for election in Lockhart ISD Single Member District 3 (SMD3) noticed while touring the Twin Island Estates neighborhood that, according to the map she had been provided, her opponent in the race actually lives in SMD4.